-In September 1996, Forrester adopted the 1996 Employee Stock Purchase Plan (the "Stock Purchase Plan,").
+In September 1996, Forrester adopted the 1996 Employee Stock Purchase Plan (the "Stock Purchase Plan").
 The Stock Purchase Plan, as amended and restated in 2009, provides for the issuance of up to 1.5 million shares of common stock and as of December 31, 2010 approximately 0.5 million shares remain available for issuance.
 With certain limited exceptions, all employees of Forrester who have completed six months or more of continuous service in the employ of Forrester and whose customary employment is more than 20 hours per week, including officers and directors who are employees, are eligible to participate in the Stock Purchase Plan.
 Purchase periods under the Stock Purchase Plan are generally six months in length and commence on each successive January 1 and July 1.
 During each purchase period the maximum number of shares of common stock that may be purchased by an employee is limited to the number of shares equal to \$12,500 divided by the fair market value of a share of common stock on the first day of the purchase period.
-An employee may elect to have up to 10% deducted from his or her compensation for the purpose of purchasing shares under the Stock Purchase Plan.
-The price at which the employee's shares are purchased is the lower of: a) 85% of the closing price of the common stock on the day that the purchase period terminates.
+An employee my elevent to have up to 10% deducted from his or the common stock on the day that the purchase period commences, or b) 85% of the closing price of the common stock on the day that the purchase period commences, or b) 85% of the closing price of the common stock on the day that the purchase period terminates.
 Shares purchased by employees under the Stock Purchase Plan are as follows (in thousands, except per share data):